 - Engaging with different ESC Committees.
 For example, by providing input for the update of the ESC Core Curriculum for the Cardiologist with the ESC Education Committee, participating in the Regulatory Affairs Committee’s task force on remote monitoring of CIEDs, joining the ESC Digital Health Committee and ESC Ethics & Oversight Committee as members, and participating in the ESC Scientific Affairs Week’s meetings of the EORP, CPG and Education Committee.

 - Providing advice for events and activities of the ESC Associations.
-For example, by participating in the HFA Patient Care Forum, and by joining the ACNAP Science Committee.
+For example, by participating in the HFA Patient Care Forum, by joining the ACNAP Science Committee, and working in close cooperation with the EAPCI Patient Initiatives Committee.

 - Contributing to a number of scientific publications as reviewers or co-authors as for instance an EHRA Paper on Quality Indicators for Atrial Fibrillation, the HFA Position Paper on Palliative Care in Heart Failure, and position paper from the ESC Working Group of Adult Congenital Heart Disease on advance care planning in adults with congenital heart disease.